Donate to the Friends of the Capital City Grange Hall!

 What is our Next Big Project?

-We are looking into adding better fresh-air ventilation via heat-recovery ventilation systems, to improve the air quality indoors–both to reduce COVID transmission risks, and to reduce CO2 build-up indoors.
+Specifically, we are planning to provide better fresh-air ventilation via heat-recovery ventilation systems and quieter air filtration units, to improve the air quality indoors–both to reduce COVID transmission risks, and to reduce CO2 build-up indoors.
+We appreciate all contributions, large and small!

 Thank you!
 Together we can do this!